Skip to main content

 • Capacity

-• Linked tickets count
+• Associated tickets count

-Create a resource
+4. Create a resource

-Create a resource when you want to define a single capacity pool.
+Create a resource when you want to define a single capacity pool:

 1. Go to Products → Resources